Luigi Riccoboni

 Luigi Riccoboni (1 April 1676 – 6 December 1753) was an Italian actor and writer on theatre, who was director of the Comédie-Italienne in Paris from 1716 to 1731.
 In France he was known as Louis Riccoboni and his stage name was Lélio.

 Early life and career

-Born Luigi Andrea Riccoboni in Modena, he was the son of Antonio Riccoboni, who played Pantalone in London in 1678–1679.
+Born Luigi Andrea Riccoboni in Modena, Duchy of Modena and Reggio he was the son of Antonio Riccoboni, who played Pantalone in London in 1678–1679.
 In 1699 Luigi Riccoboni established a commedia dell'arte troupe in the French style in northern Italy, since in his view the Italian tradition had become overly decadent.
 He also translated some of the plays of Molière and Racine into Italian.

 Paris

 In the spring of 1716 the French Regent, Philippe d'Orléans, asked his cousin, the Duke of Parma, to send him a troupe of Italian actors to revive the Comédie-Italienne in Paris, which had been disbanded nearly twenty years previous.
 To avoid some of the difficulties of the earlier troupe, he specified that its leader should be a man of good character and manners.
 Riccoboni was chosen, and in a few weeks he assembled a group of ten actors, all of whom were devout Christians.
 The troupe was meant to perform in the Hôtel de Bourgogne, which had been vacant since 1697, but that theatre needed renovation, so they initially played at the Théâtre du Palais-Royal on days when the Opéra was not performing.
 Even after moving to the Bourgogne, the troupe continued to perform at the Palais-Royal on Mondays and Saturdays until the death of the Regent in 1723.

 As a director, Riccoboni initially had difficulty retaining audiences with improvised plays in Italian.
 More and more he turned to written texts and a style of presentation that was tailored to local tastes, along with an ever increasing use of the French language.
 In February 1718 he successfully revived some of the old plays of Évariste Gherardi, the director of the Comédie-Italienne in the years prior to 1697.
 He himself wrote several plays, including L'Italien à Paris and L'Italien francisé in which Italian and French manners were juxtaposed.
 He also began to produce plays by French playwrights, such as Pierre Rémond de Sainte-Albine, whose scenario L'Amante difficile was performed in Italian.
 The first play entirely in French was Le Naufrage au Port à l'Anglais by Jacques Autreau.
 Riccoboni achieved his greatest acclaim for his expressive acting, particularly in the plays of Marivaux.